MrBertieG/pic-shack-p5/README.md

 - ### A returning user:
 	- Create an account.
 	- View the order history if applicable.
-	- Leave review on products.
+	- Leave reviews on products.
-	- Delete review on products.
+	- Delete reviews on products.
 	- Update personal details.
 	- Reset password.
 	- Signup to the newsletter.